Ad Testing: How Effective are Your Advertisements, Really?

 What to Test

 There are many aspects of your advertisements or campaigns that your team can test.
-Depending upon the chosen medium, the variables can range widely, to include:
+Depending upon the chosen medium the variables can range widely, some of the most popular include:

 Additionally, brands can use ad testing to find their most receptive consumer segments for a given campaign.
 Using the data collected, automated analysis can reveal new personas based on behavioral and psychographic data-see our blog on consumer segmentation to learn more about this process.